 The boom in off-premise sales is pushing lifestyle brands to adopt ghost kitchens, and fast-casual brands to try out drive-throughs.
 New infrastructures restaurants are building now to survive, will continue to shape how customers behave down the road.

-Subscriptions might feel out of the box, but it’s time to re-think what it means to be a restaurant.
+Restaurant subscriptions might feel out of the box, but it’s time to re-think what it means to be a restaurant.